Poweeeeeer/self-introduction/README.md

 # Self-introduction
 Hey, guys!
 I'm Vinson, a middle school student from China.
-This is my first repository, so I use it for my self-introdution.
+This is my first time using Github, so it's necessary to make a self-introduction.

 My hobbies
- - Playing Drums
+ - Playing Drums:🥁:

- - Using Computers
+ - Using Computers:💻:

- - Reseach Cars
+ - Reseach Cars:🚗:

  - etc...

-Please give me some advice when I'm using Github!
+In addition, it is not easy for me to code a program, because it was my first time learning C++ and vscode, so could you please be patient?
+Thanks for your understanding!